 When temperatures drop below freezing, water freezes and expands.
 A gallon of water will expand to a volume of 9% greater than that of the original gallon.
 The expanding water in your home's waterlines causes the pipes in your home to crack or burst under this pressure and possibly flood your home or business.
-Pipes that freeze first are generally located near outside walls or in unfinished areas of your home where they can be exposed to the subfreezing temperatures. outdoor hose bibs, pool line, indoor and outdoor sprinkler systems, and other supply lines located in crawl spaces, garages, unfinished basements or attics are especially susceptible.
+Pipes that freeze first are generally located near outside walls or in unfinished areas of your home where they can be exposed to the subfreezing temperatures.
+Outdoor hose bibs, pool lines, indoor and outdoor sprinkler systems, and other supply lines located in crawl spaces, garages, unfinished basements, or attics are especially susceptible.

 Steps to Prevent Frozen Pipes

 An ounce of prevention before cold weather sets in can literally save you thousands of dollars in water damage from broken or burst pipes.
 Following the steps below can significantly reduce the chances of having a plumbing emergency during the cold winter months: